TallenPeli/Magic8bot/README.md

 # Magic8bot 🎱

-Magic8bot is a Discord bot inspired by the classic Magic 8-Ball, offering users the chance to ask questions and receive fun, randomized responses.
+Magic8bot is a tiny and lightweight Discord bot inspired by the classic Magic 8-Ball, offering users the chance to ask questions and receive fun, randomized responses.
 It's built using the `discord.py` library and includes commands to interact with the bot via Discord slash commands.

 ## Project Structure 📂